3v1n0/zsh-bash-completions-fallback/README.md

 `$ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_DISABLE` parameter, to load them all on startup.

-If a new bash completion has been installed in the system, it would be too expensive to monitor the completions directroy for new files, so just restart zsh or call `_bash_completions_load`.
+If a new bash completion has been installed in the system, you can just restart zsh or call `_bash_completions_load`, if instead you want this to be handled automatically, you can use `$ZSH_BASH_COMPLETIONS_FALLBACK_LAZYLOAD_AUTO_UPDATE` to update all the the available completions at every TAB-completion.
+This is disabled by default, to avoid IO operations at each completion, but it is still very fast in most of the platforms.

 Once loaded you can see all the completions available via bash using